 The Group manages its domestic Romanian bank credit risk by centralizing custody, control and management of its surplus cash resources from its corporate office and only transferring money to its Romanian subsidiary based on near term cash requirements, thereby mitigating exposure to domestic Romanian banks.
-At June 30, 2019, the Group held \$0.2 million in unrestricted cash and cash equivalents in Romanian banks (at December 2018: \$0.4 million).
+At September 30, 2019, the Group held \$0.6 million in unrestricted cash and cash equivalents in Romanian banks (at December 31, 2018: \$0.4 million).

-Short-term bank deposits represent investments in government treasury bills with maturities, from the date of acquisition, of less than 90 days.
+Short-term bank deposits represent investments in government treasury bills with maturities of less than 90 days.